daneroo/elixir-garden/snippets/working_with_multiple_processes/lib/WorkingWithMultipleProcesses-3/README.md

 # Exercise: WorkingWithMultipleProcesses-3

 Use _spawn_link_ to start a process, and have that process send a message to the parent and then exit immediately.
 Meanwhile, sleep for 500 ms in the parent, then receive as many messages as are waiting.
 Trace what you receive.

-Does it matter that you weren't waiting for the notification from the child when it exited?
+Does it matter that you weren't waiting for the notification from the child when it exited? **No!**

 ## Solution